obsidian-tasks-group/obsidian-tasks/docs/Scripting/Expressions.md

 - Language is JavaScript.
 - The expression is a string instruction.
 - As of Tasks 4.4.0, variables, functions, `if` blocks and similar can be used.
 See [[#More complex expressions]].
-- As of Tasks X.Y.Z, long expressions can be written over multiple lines thanks to [[Line Continuations]].
+- As of Tasks 5.0.0, long expressions can be written over multiple lines thanks to [[Line Continuations]].
 - Depending on the context, one or two tasks are passed in to the expression, and a calculation is performed.
   - As of Tasks 4.0.0, in fact only a single task is passed in, to implement [[Custom Grouping]].
   - As of Tasks 4.2.0, a single task is passed in, to implement [[Custom Filters]].